How to Avoid Common Deposit Deductions

 What Are Common Deposit Deductions?

 • Damage beyond normal wear and tear.
-This means things like large holes in walls, broken fixtures, burned or stained carpet, or pet damage that goes beyond everyday use.
+This can include large wall holes, broken fixtures, burned carpet, heavy stains, or pet damage beyond everyday use.

-What can’t be deducted?
-Normal wear and tear — faded paint, small nail holes, lightly worn carpet, minor scuffs — are all part of living in a home and not chargeable.
+Still, normal wear and tear should not be treated like damage.
+Faded paint, small nail holes, lightly worn carpet, and minor scuffs are usually part of living in a home.

 How to Protect Your Deposit: Practical Steps